Escambia County School System

 Escambia County School System (ECSS), also known as Escambia County Schools, is a school district headquartered in Brewton, Alabama.

-It serves all areas in Escambia County outside of Brewton.
+It serves all areas in Escambia County, Alabama outside of Brewton.
 Communities within the district include Atmore, East Brewton, Flomaton, Pollard, and Riverview.

 History

 John Knott served as superintendent until 2021.
 Michele McClung was hired as the superintendent, with four board members voting in favor and three voting against.
 21 people had applied for the position.